pndurette/spinnaker-playground/README.md

 * Services: `service/spinnaker-minio`, `service/spinnaker-redis-master`, `service/spinnaker-spinnaker-halyard`, respectively: an AWS S3-compatible block storage (for storing config), a cache server (for caching infrastructure), and the Spinaker configuration tool;
 * After some time: all of the Spinnaker microservices components as Services, i.e. [Clouddriver](https://github.com/spinnaker/clouddriver), [Orca](https://github.com/spinnaker/orca), [Deck](https://github.com/spinnaker/deck), [Igor](https://github.com/spinnaker/igor), [Gate](https://github.com/spinnaker/gate), [Echo](https://github.com/spinnaker/echo), [Font50](https://github.com/spinnaker/front50), [Rosco](https://github.com/spinnaker/rosco)..
 These take some time to all report as Ready too as many depend on others.

 **<u>Caveat / Help / My Spinnaker install dies</u>:**

 This is a very low-resource install of Spinnaker.
-Running it fine, but installing it does create a surge that can results in some timeouts.
+Running it is fine, but installing it first does take a toll that can result in some timeouts.

 * **Sometimes Minio and Redis Services will die** and go away, if this happens, delete the helm chart resource and add it again: